hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 tmsh save sys config
 ```

-Populate them with the discovery script (below) or manually.
+Populate them with the single-run discovery script (below) or manually.
 Pool names follow the canonical format: bare name for `/Common` pools, full path (`/dmz/web-pool`) for pools in any other partition.
 Alias keys match the pool entries exactly.

 #### Pool Discovery Script